The Emily Mann LAB for the Development of New Work

-The McCarter LAB is a year-round creative incubator that provides artistic and financial support to artists at all stages of their careers.
+The Emily Mann LAB for the Development of New Work is a year-round creative incubator that provides artistic and financial support to artists at all stages of their careers.
 LAB programming allows McCarter to take artistic risks in the interest of identifying and nurturing promising talent and new work for our stages.
-Consisting of readings, workshops, commissions, the annual Spotlight Production, and the Sallie B. Goodman Artist Retreat, LAB events are tailored to the needs of individual artists and many programs are open to the public, providing audiences with an exclusive window in the creative process.
+Consisting of readings, workshops, commissions, the annual Spotlight, and the Sallie B. Goodman Artist Retreat, LAB events are tailored to the needs of individual artists and many programs are open to the public, providing audiences with an exclusive window into the creative process.

-The majority of LAB programs take place in the intimate and flexible 70-90 seat performance studio/rehearsal room located within the Roger S. Berlind Theatre.
+LAB programs and performances take place on our main stages, in rehearsal rooms, and in the intimate, flexible 70-90 seat performance studio/rehearsal space located within the Roger S. Berlind Theatre.

 Vanya and Sonia and Masha and Spike by Christopher Durang